Skip to main content

 DOMAIN: "ccp.urban-data.cloud"

-# Name of the envrionment where to deploy to
+# Name of the environment where to deploy to

 # - 'prd' (for production environment)